 The Sikorsky Entrepreneurial Challenge

-The Entrepreneurial Challenge is a competition held by Sikorsky Innovations to highlight and support revolutionary ventures in aerospace and beyond.
-Sikorsky is looking for agile small businesses and entrepreneurs to complement the qualities of an established industry leader and creatively address the toughest problems in vertical flight.
-Teams incubating new ideas as well as small businesses looking to expand through a relationship with Sikorsky are encouraged to apply.
+The Entrepreneurial Challenge is a competition held by Sikorsky Innovations to highlight and support revolutionary ideas, ventures and innovators with applications to aerospace and beyond.
+Sikorsky is looking for agile technology leaders across all industry domains that embody the entrepreneurial spirit, passion, and management style to complement the qualities of an established industry leader and creatively address the toughest problems in vertical flight.
+Individuals or teams incubating new ideas around the globe, whether working in a garage or in a Fortune 500 company are encouraged to apply.

-Whether your product can enhance Sikorsky’s core business or create opportunities in new markets, the Entrepreneurial Challenge is used to identify future potential partners and increase collaborative efforts between the small business community and a world leader in vertical flight solutions.
-Selected entrepreneurs will join an extensive network of technical experts, business mentors, strategic partners, potential customers, and experienced investors working together to Spark What’s Next™.
+Sikorsky Innovations is continuing its search for game changing ideas in the 5th Entrepreneurial Challenge.
+Whether your product can enhance Sikorsky's core business or create opportunities in new markets, the Entrepreneurial Challenge is used to identify future potential partners and increase collaborative efforts between technology leaders and a world leader in vertical flight solutions.
+Selected awardees will join an extensive network of technical experts, business mentors, strategic partners, potential customers, and experienced investors working together to Spark What's Next™.

 Winners of the Entrepreneurial Challenge will have the opportunity to: